Our commitment at a glance

 Suppliers are selected carefully, fairly and equitably.
 They are chosen according to an established purchasing strategy, or call for tenders, based on their ability to fulfill our requirements in terms of quality, price, service, reliability, technology, safety, the environment and ethical values.
 The Group also endeavours not to create a situation of mutual dependency with respect to sales, technology and know-how.

 In 2016, the Group revised its purchasing policy in order to better explain its expectations regarding corporate social responsibility, described in a new supplier Code of conduct.
-Besides, a production suppliers evaluation campaign was prepared and has been launched in 2017.
+Besides, a production supplier evaluation campaign has been undertaken in 2017 and will be gradually extended to all our suppliers.

 Information security and data protection

 Aware of the consequences of a security failure in its operations, Neopost has deployed information security policies setting our requirements for the appropriate and secure use of our own data and those entrusted to us by our stakeholders.
 The Group is currently implementing a certification program based on the ISO 27001 standard, in particular for its digital solutions development activities.
-We have also created a project team dedicated to the integration of the new European regulation on data protection - GDPR - into our practices (regulation n ° 2016/679, known as the general data protection regulation).
+We have also created a project team dedicated to the integration of the new European regulation on data protection - GDPR - into our practices (regulation n ° 2016/679, known as the general data protection regulation) and updated our General Personal Data Protection Policy.